mateimicu/mateimicu/content/masters-degree-01.md

 ---

 In this series of posts, I'll try to keep a weekly summary of my progress in my master's degree.
-If somebody actually finds this on the internet, I just started a master's degree that focuses on distributed systems at [Faculty Of Computer Science][info-iasi](part of [University Alexandu Ioan Cuza][uaic]).
+If somebody finds this on the internet, I just started a master's degree that focuses on distributed systems at [Faculty Of Computer Science][info-iasi](part of [University Alexandu Ioan Cuza][uaic]).
 <!--more-->

 In my first semester I'll have the following courses: